lestatclemmer/pilfs/README.md

 9.3 has info on device and module handling, such as what to do if certain errors occur

 9.4 has info on network devices and other devices, might have to run the first bash script again if you add any new NICs, unsure tho

+9.5.4 likely needs to be revisited in the future if I'm having issue connecting to the internet